-South Sound Affordable Housing Partners
+South Sound Housing Affordability Partners

-The City is a founding member of the South Sound Affordable Housing Partners (SSHAP), which is a regional effort by member municipalities to address affordable housing with a coordinated approach.
-The City supports SSHAP's 2024 legislative priorities on affordable housing:
+The City is a founding member of the South Sound Affordable Housing Partners (SSHA3P), which is a regional effort by member municipalities to address affordable housing with a coordinated approach.
+The City supports SSHA3P's 2025 state legislative priorities on affordable housing, to include affordable housing subsidies, facilitating housing supply, and opposing preemption of local land use authority.